How to back up your Mac: A step by step guide

 Make sure to check the boxes next to anything else you want to be stored in iCloud.

-Backup your Mac now!
+Have you already backed up your Mac?
 Don’t put it off.
 System failure can happen at any time and for any number of reasons.
 We really don’t want it to happen to you.
 Use a combination of local and cloud backups so that you’re protected against every eventuality, and make the most of a tool like CleanMyMac X to ensure your hard drives never run out of space.